A binary encoding of spinors and applications: Introduction

 \section{Introduction}

 Spinors were first discovered by Cartan in 1913 \cite{Cartan2}, and have been of great relevance in Mathematics and Physics ever since.
-In this note, we introduce a binary code for spinors via non-negative integers (and/or their binary decompositions) which is very useful for computer calculations.
-This encoding is carried out by putting in correspondence the elements a suitable basis of spinors with nonnegative integers via their binary decompositions.
-In particular, Clifford multiplication becomes a matter of flipping bits in binary expressions and keeping track of powers of $\sqrt{-1}$.
-In order to show its usefulness, we develop very explicit descriptions of the triality automorphism of $Spin(8)$ (avoiding the octonions), the relationship between Clifford multiplication and the multiplication table of the octonions and the construction of linearly independent vector fields on spheres.
-The computer implementation of this code has also allowed us to carry out other calculations in high dimensions which, otherwise, would have been impossible.
-Note that, although we only deal with the case of Clifford algebras and spinors defined by positive definite quadratic forms, the binary code can also be used in the case of semi-definite quadratic forms.
+In this note, we introduce a binary code for spinors by using a suitable basis and setting up a correspondence between its elements and non-negative integers via their binary decompositions.
+Such a basis consists of weight vectors of the Spin representation as presented by Friedrich and Sulanke in 1979 \cite{Friedrich-Sulanke} and which were originally described in a rather different and implicit manner by Brauer and Weyl in 1935 \cite{Brauer-Weyl}.
+This basis is known to physiscits as a Fock basis \cite{Budinich-Trautman}.
+The careful reader will notice that our (integer) encoding uses half the number of bits used by any other binary code of Clifford algebras \cite{Lounesto-book, Budinich-M}, thus making it computationally more efficient.
+Furthermore, Clifford multiplication of vectors with spinors (using the terminology of \cite{friedrich}) becomes a matter of flipping bits in binary expressions and keeping track of powers of $\sqrt{-1}$.
+In order to show its usefulness, we develop very explicit descriptions of some well-known facts such as the triality automorphism of $Spin(8)$ (avoiding entirely any reference to the octonions), the relationship between Clifford multiplication and the multiplication table of the octonions, and the construction of sets of linearly independent vector fields on spheres.
+The natural binary/integer code of spinors, as well as the three applications, are the main contributions of the paper.
+The computer implementation of this code has allowed us to carry out many calculations in high dimensions which, otherwise, would have been impossible.
+Note that, although we only deal with the case of Clifford algebras and spinors defined by positive definite quadratic forms, the binary code can be easily extended to semi-definite quadratic forms.

 The paper is organized as follows.
-In Section \ref{sec: preliminaries}, we recall standard facts about Clifford algebras, the Spin Lie groups and algebras, the spinor representations and an ordered spinor basis made up of weight vectors.
+In Section \ref{sec: preliminaries}, we recall standard facts about Clifford algebras, the Spin Lie groups and algebras, the spinor representations and the basis of weight spinors.
 In Section \ref{sec: binary}, we introduce the correspondence between these basic spinors and nonnegative integers, as well as the functions that encode the Clifford multiplication.
-In Section \ref{sec: applications}, we present some applications such as triality in dimension 8, the relationship between Clifford multiplication and the multiplication table of the octonions and, finally, the construction of linearly independent vector fields on spheres.
+In Section \ref{sec: applications}, we present the aforementioned descriptions/applications: triality in dimension 8, the relationship between Clifford multiplication and the multiplication table of the octonions and, finally, the construction of linearly independent vector fields on spheres.